paulecode/hardlypiano_backend/README.md

 ## Cyber Security

+Here is the threat model for our application:

 ![placeholder-name](./docs/img/placeholder.jpg)
 [🖼 Threat model]

-[Overview of threat model and briefly mentioning the different components in which measures were taken]
+We have taken a list of security measurements in the different aspects of our app, such as password encryption, input sanitation, user authorization, and more.

 **SE_09 Cyber Security**
-For a detailed look into security threats, security measures and considerations, please visit the [Security documentation](./docs/Security.md)
+For a detailed look into security threats, security measures and considerations, please visit the [Security documentation](./docs/Security.md).

 ---